aishawaziry/Supermarket-Sales-Analysis/README.md

 - **Decision Tree Regression**
 - **K-Nearest Neighbors (KNN) Regression**

+#### Feature Engineering

+* Feature Engineering: Several preprocessing steps were conducted to convert categorical data into numerical form:
+    * Time of purchase was categorized into Morning, Afternoon, Evening, and Night based on the hour.
+    * Date was simplified to the month level (January, February, etc.).
+    * Categorical columns like Product line, Payment method, and City were one-hot encoded for machine learning purposes.

 #### Evaluation Metrics
 To assess the performance of each model, the following metrics were used:
 1. **Mean Absolute Error (MAE)** – Measures the average magnitude of errors in predictions, without considering their direction.